 Contact them via email or or call the Rogue Landlord Hotline 020 8314 8688.
 To protect you from any possible intimidation or bullying, the team at Lewisham Council will not reveal your identity to your landlord.

 If your landlord is harassing you or trying to evict you illegally, telephone the Customer Services Team for legal advice 020 8314 7007

 Do private landlords in Lewisham have to get a licence?

-Alongside the mandatory HMO (Houses in Multiple Occupation) licensing scheme, which applies to all properties with three or more storeys high, landlords in Lewisham need a license if their property is a House in Multiple Occupation above a commercial property, regardless of how many floors or different numbers of households are in it.
+Mandatory HMO (Houses in Multiple Occupation) licensing scheme applies.
+Further, landlords in Lewisham need a license if their property is a House in Multiple Occupation above a commercial property, regardless of how many floors or different numbers of households are in it.
 This is part of an additional licensing scheme.